ThisIsMyGithubRepo/ThisIsMyGithubRepo.github.io/bernoulli-principle.md

 Therefore in (Bernoulli applicable streamline) there can be flow conditions that cause low pressure, and that low pressure causes flow to speed up.
 Not the reverse.

 Statements like, "Lift is caused by the Bernoulli Effect" thus make no sense.
-Bernoulli can't *cause* anything.
+Bernoulli can't *cause* anything.Instead:

-Lift is caused by pressure differentials.
+* Lift is caused by pressure differentials.
-Some pressure differentials can be predicted/calculated using the Bernoulli Equation.
+* Some pressure differentials can be predicted/calculated using the Bernoulli Equation.

-But the Bernoulli Equation doesn't cauase those pressure differentials to exist in the first place, it just tells us when to expect them and how to compute their values.
+...the Bernoulli Equation doesn't cauase those pressure differentials to exist in the first place, it just tells us when to expect them and how to compute their values.

 ## Some More Notes
 ### Large image